-Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
-Different gender issues can be prevalent when dealing with peer on peer abuse.
-This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence.
+Abuse is abuse and will never be tolerated or passed off as "banter" or "part of growing up".
+Different gender issues can be prevalent when dealing with child on child abuse.

 In our school we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other students.